 Chef Jason Franey & Mark Canlis

 Canlis’ goal is to create the best dining experience possible — a vision, a shared commitment that has been passed down for three generations.
 For more than sixty years, they’ve been serving and celebrating Seattle with their food.
 Chef Jason Franey joined Canlis in 2009 and set a new course: keep Canlis, then 58 years old, relevant, and at the forefront of fine dining in Seattle.
 After only two years at Canlis, Jason was named one of Food and Wine Magazine’s Best New Chefs 2011 and The People’s Best New Chef Northwest by Food & Wine.
 Jason is Canlis Restaurant’s fifth-ever executive chef in 60 years.
-[Registration open in August.]
+[Details & Registration]

 “We love the Local Chefs for Local Farms events!
 The food and company are always wonderful, but the best part is how each meal brings the connection between farm, chef, and eater vibrantly to life.” -Jeff & Erika Rice Scherpelz